siyelo/blog/source/_posts/2012-11-02-welcoming-ile.markdown

 date: 2012-11-02 15:20
 comments: true
 categories: team
-author: Nicole Dirks
+author: Siyelo
+avatar: /images/avatars/siyelo.jpg
+image: /images/artwork/minions.jpg
+headline: We're very proud to announce the newest addition to the Siyelo team - Ile Eftimov.
 ---

-We're very proud to announce the newest addition to the Siyelo team - Ile Eftimov.
 Ile is a recent computer science graduate who is crossing over from PHP to the wonderful world of Ruby and Rails.
 We did a brief Q and A with Ile.

 ![](/images/posts/ile.jpg)